savitagup/901NodeIntro-1/Labs/Ch08-UsingSessions/Exercise02-DatabaseAccessFromExpress/README.md

 `\901NodeIntro\Solutions\Ch08\express-server8-2`

 ## Run the application
+1. Navigate to `\901NodeIntro\Solutions\Ch08\express-server8-2`
-1. Install Node dependencies `npm install`
+2. Install Node dependencies `npm install`
-1. Run the server `node server.js`
+3. Run the server `node server.js`
-1. Point a browser at the URL `http://localhost:3000`
+4. Point a browser at the URL `http://localhost:3000`
-1. You should see the output from the server.
+5. You should see the output from the server.
-1. Login with the password: secretpassword
+6. Login with the password: secretpassword

 ## Steps: